score-spec/score.dev/content/blog/whats-next-for-score/index.md

 * [What is the difference between Score and OAM (Kubevela)?](https://github.com/score-spec/spec/issues/23)
 * [How is Score different from other tools?](https://score.dev/blog/how-is-score-different-from-other-tools)

-You’ll find further discussion threads in our [community Slack](https://app.slack.com/client/T047EJ0JB3K).
+You’ll find further discussion threads in the [#score channel on the CNCF Slack](https://slack.cncf.io).
 We’re looking forward to keeping the conversation going in 2023.

 ### Feature requests